kilgoretrout1985/site-pages-graph/README.md

 Clicks from / and internal links will help you modify structure of the site as the most important to you pages should have more internal links and should have less clicks from homepage.
-Definitely less than 5, and this is a problem sometimes for big content websites.
+Definitely less than 5 clicks, and this is a problem sometimes for big content websites.

 ## Install